Want to learn or improve your driving?

 11. What should I study in order to pass my Theory Test?

 To prepare for the theory test the DSA recommend that all candidates study the Highway Code, Know Your Traffic Signs and the relevant books from DSA's Driving Skills series.
-These resource materials are available from most high street book shops and from the DVSA official online bookstore.

 The driving theory test has two parts, part one is a multiple choice test of 50 questions and part two is a hazard perception test of 14 video clips in which you will have to identify 15 developing hazards.